lasellers/GitHubUsers/README.md

 * Add service workers
 * Add routing so we can have a couple different variations in the the same app
 * Add HTTP Interceptor for caching to simplify httpclient....
-* clean up observables ....
+* Add Travis and Jenkins
-* add Travis and Jenkins
+* Add more tests for coverage